JHuyghu1/Hackathon/README.md

 ## Program Design

 ### Non-Standard Libraries and Modules Used
-* **Pygame** (https://www.pygame.org/)-  A module set incorporating many common game development functions into python, developed by Pete Shinners and Pygame Community.
-Includes crucial graphical elements as well as a musical playback functionality.

 ### List of Classes
 * L-system: The L-system class reads a file that would initialize an L-system.
 It would then create the L-system and would draw a visualization using a turtle